|» SMS from Access||» SMS from C# .NET||» SMS from Visual Basic (VB6)|

 DoEvents statement in your loop (or time-consuming operaton).

-Please refer to the Troubleshooting section of SMSLibX Help.
+For other kind of problems, please refer to the Troubleshooting section of SMSLibX Help.

 Mar 18, 2013 - Given the numerous requests, we've made available a last stock of this item (discontinued in 2010).
 Contact us if interested.